fireeye-ops/cache/README.md

   management and software deployment; also built and integrated automated provisioning for FireEye's appliance OSes within this environment, removing the need for researchers to manually install and configure them theirselves.
+- deployed and managed a Docker-based continuous integration environment and registry
+- re-architected a large Django-based internal application to focus around minimalist (Alpine-based) Docker images.
 - worked with several distributed systems, including but not limited to Ceph, Cassandra, Elasticsearch, and internal FireEye systems
 - deployed HA virtualized Proxmox environment within Labs, which my team hosts